RHOA's Falynn Guobadia Is Engaged to Jaylan Banks - E! Online

 Falynn and Jaylan confirmed their romance earlier this year, and announced on Aug.
 17 that they are expecting a baby together.
 "We're adding another little one to the crazy bunch," Falynn gushed in a YouTube video.
 "It is Jaylan's first baby, so welcome aboard."

-Falynn already has three sons with ex-husband Simon Guobadia, whom she was married to for two years before they confirmed their divorce in April.
+Falynn split from husband Simon Guobadia, whom she was married to for two years before they confirmed their divorce in April.
 Just one month later, Falynn's RHOA co-star Porsha Williams revealed she was engaged to Simon.
 "At this time, I am focusing on finalizing my divorce and healing.
 Sending positivity to all of you," Falynn said at the time in an exclusive statement to E!
 News.

 Now, Falynn is focused on welcoming her fourth child and tying the knot again.